 BoD meetings are taking place when needed but at least four times per annum and a quorum must be achieved to form decisions.
-In 2017, the BoD convened 7 times.
+In 2018, the BoD convened five times.

 The Company has an experienced and diverse BoD.
-The members of the BoD remained fit and proper according to the Solvency II requirements and there was no change in its membership within the year.
+The members of the BoD remained fit and proper according to the Solvency II requirements.
+In 2018, the Company welcomed to its BoD as well as to its Audit and Risk Committee Nicolas Legrand in the role of Non-Executive Director and farewelled Jean Christophe Merer thanking him for his valuable role during his tenure.

-Board of Directors Chairperson Non-Executive Xavier Larnaudie - Eiffel Vice-Chairperson Independent Non-Executive Andreas Paralikis Managing Director / CEO Executive Takis Phidia Member Independent Non-Executive Constantinos Costa Member Independent Non-Executive Stelios Stephanou Member Non-Executive Jean-Christophe Merer (resigned on 17/02/2018) Member Non-Executive Brigitte Molkhou Secretary Polys Michaelides
+Board of Directors Chairperson Non-Executive Xavier Larnaudie - Eiffel Vice-Chairperson Independent Non-Executive Andreas Paralikis Managing Director / CEO Executive Takis Phidia Member Independent Non-Executive Constantinos Costa Member Independent Non-Executive Stelios Stephanou Member Non-Executive Nicolas Legrand (appointed on 12/06/2018) Jean-Christophe Merer (resigned on 17/02/2018) Member Non-Executive Brigitte Molkhou Secretary Polys Michaelides